 Soon after, the probate court will notify you of a hearing date – ensure all named beneficiaries are aware of this fact.
 Once successful, you’ll get a Letter of Probate that contains an Order of Probate.
 This declaration gives you the legal authority to execute many of the duties of a will executor involved in dispersing your client’s estate.

 Contact/Communicate With Named Beneficiaries

-Informing named beneficiaries is one of the first tasks you should undertake after opening your client’s will.
+Informing named beneficiaries is one of the first tasks you as an executor of will should undertake after opening your client’s will.
 Make a list of all privileged parties named in the deceased’s will, and begin the process of contacting them.